 The Sunley Sixth Form Centre and the School's ICT suites cater for nearly 200 students, allowing students access to study spaces.
-After school we encourage pupils to stay for a further period to do their prep, revision or complete group work.
+After school we encourage students to stay for a further period to do their prep, revision or complete group work.
 The access to Sixth Form study facilities enables students who need the framework of quiet, in-school working areas to have additional support for their studies.
 Weekly lessons with the Head of Year are offered to further support students with study skills.

-POST 18 PROVISION (UCAS / APPRENTICESHIPS / PSHE):
+POST-18 PROVISION (UCAS / APPRENTICESHIPS / PSHE)

-The Sixth Form aims to provide students with detailed knowledge of post-18 options and giving them the tools to excel in adult life.
+Our Designated Head of Destinations leads the Sixth Form in the development of post-18 options.
 With this in mind, our post-18 programme is twofold: